Guide:

 During a lower blepharoplasty, surgeons create a small incision in the natural crease just below the lash line or inside the lower lid to remove excess fat and tighten the skin and muscle that causes puffiness, reducing the appearance of eye bags and wrinkles.

-Patients sometimes opt for a combined brow and facelift if concerned with sagging skin in their forehead and upper eyelids.
+Surgeons can address the ‘whole package’ with a double blepharoplasty, rejuvenating the upper and lower eyelids and completely refreshing the appearance of the eyes. - Endoscopic brow lift: Patients sometimes opt for a combined brow and facelift if they are concerned with sagging skin in their forehead and upper eyelids.
 To rejuvenate the appearance of the upper portion of your face with less risk and downtime, Dr. Ho Taghva specializes in the endoscopic brow lift technique.
-This minimally invasive procedure allows her to use a tiny video camera called an endoscope to detect any nerves surrounding the eyebrows, helping to protect them while lifting and tightening the brow area.
+During this minimally invasive procedure, Dr. Ho Taghva uses a tiny video camera called an endoscope to detect any nerves surrounding the eyebrows, helping to protect them while lifting and tightening the brow area.

 Are Deep Plane Face Lifts Worth It?